BuidlGuidl/ctf.buidlguidl.com/README.md

 We have created this stack, which contains all the tools you need to play the CTF.

-Once you have solved a challenge locally, you can deploy your solution to Optimism, and then interact with the live contracts from the frontend by [switching the network to Optimism.](#nextjs)
+Once you have solved a challenge locally, you can deploy your solution to Optimism, and then interact with the live contracts from the frontend by [switching the network to Optimism.](#nextjs) If you are using a script, make sure you are pointing it to the Optimism RPC.

 > Live challenges addresses and ABIs are already stored in your `externalContracts.ts` file.